ohmqtt/ohmqtt_python/README.md

 Access all optional properties of all MQTT control packet types.
 If you ever wanted to check the user properties of your packets, welcome home.

+### CLI

+Use the command-line interface to publish and subscribe to messages from a console or script.

 ### Portability

 ΩQTT is tested on Linux, Windows and MacOS with CPython versions 3.10-3.13.